The dominoes have fallen.

 “Right…” came the grumble.
 “Should I call off that Campana recruit from attacking the warehouse then—”

 “No. They are necessary.”

 “You really think the Campanas and the Romanos will be at each other’s throats that easy?”
-Tau interjected, pushing his glasses up the bridge of his nose.
+Tau interjected.

 “That is one of the reasons why I’ve only gathered the Romano executives and related parties,” Theta replied, voice stilted.
 “If that isn’t enough then our Campana recruit will put on a moving show.”
 He glanced at Omicron.
 “And I trust that aside from your rescue plan you’re still managing things fine on the west side of the city with the Campanas?”

 Omicron nodded.
 “Of course, darling.”

 “If you’re having trouble,” Theta continued nonplussed, “I can—”

 “No, no.” Omicron held up a hand.
 “I can handle everything on the west side on my own.
 I won the board game, didn’t I?”

 “Well, I’m excited,” Iota popped, rather cheerful and bubbly for someone who’d just punched another person across the room.
 “We haven’t done anything this big since Aries.”